Advertiser disclosure

 I was really impressed with Blue Apron’s meal kits, from the quality of ingredients to the creativity of the recipes.
 I was less impressed with the packaging situation and pricing.
 Blue Apron’s service is great and their food even better, but they could improve on their recipe cards and make their service more inclusive to people with dietary restrictions.

-I’d recommend Blue Apron to anyone who likes interesting, varied meals and doesn’t mind spending a little extra money to save time in the kitchen and cook meals they’ll be proud of.
+I’d recommend Blue Apron to anyone who likes interesting, varied meals and doesn’t mind spending a little extra money to save time in the kitchen and cook meals they’ll be proud.